MinnowBoard-org/website/elements/tuto-reader/tutorials/ftdi-serial-connection/docs/ftdi-serial-connection.md

 stop until some application running on the MinnowBoard Turbot writes to the serial port.

-If you're running linux on your Turbot, you can output messages to the serial port for exmample, by using shell commands on your board (as root):
+If you're running linux on your Turbot, you can output messages to the serial port for example, by using shell commands on your board (as root):

 ``` bash
 stty -F /dev/ttyS0 speed 115200